Shows a Kenworth T660 with Twin Mirai Fuel Cells

 Seeking to show that hydrogen power can play a role beyond the passenger car, Toyota yesterday kicked off “Project Portal,” by which a modified Kenworth T660 will take part in a feasibility study examining the potential of fuel cell technology in heavy duty applications.

-Operators partners are being selected for the study that’s to begin this summer, Toyota says.
+Operator partners are being selected for the study that’s to begin this summer at the Port of Los Angeles, Toyota says.

 The test vehicle is a Kenworth T660, purchased as a glider and fitted with a Toyota fuel cell system.
 The truck has two fuel cell stacks similar to the single one used in the Mirai hydrogen passenger car, fed by fuel stored at 700 bar/10,000 psi in four Type IV all-composite cylinders.